cserl-iitb/bootcamp2022/os_internals/week-2/part_a/README.md

 - Add new user programs to xv6

 ## 1. Debugging user programs on xv6 with gdb
-**Note**: For this question, in the Makefile, replace the line where `CCFLAGS` is first defined with:
+**Note**: For this question, in the Makefile, replace the line where `CFLAGS` is first defined with:
 ```
 CFLAGS = -fno-pic -static -fno-builtin -fno-strict-aliasing -Wall -MD -ggdb -m32 -Werror -fno-omit-frame-pointer -gdwarf-2 -fno-inline-small-functions -O0
 ```